haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 - Make an offer to buy XMR on the EUR market.
 - Take an offer to buy XMR on the EUR market.

-When the offer is confirmed Haveno will provide you with the XMR Sellers SEPA details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Sent`.
+When the offer is confirmed, Haveno will provide you with the XMR seller's SEPA details for you to complete the payment.
+You should send the payment immediately and confirm you have done so in Haveno by clicking `Payment Sent`.

-If you have the option to include a payment reference please leave it blank.
+If you have the option to include a payment reference, please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

-Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.
+Once the XMR seller receives your payment, they will confirm in Haveno, and your security deposit and your purchased trade amount will be available in your wallet.

 !!! warning
     Please send payment only to the details provided by the XMR Seller in their Haveno account.
 Please leave the payment description blank.

 #### How do I sell XMR with my SEPA account?

-You can sell XMR with SEPA on Haveno in 2 waysː
+You can sell XMR using SEPA on Haveno in 2 waysː

 - Make an offer to sell XMR on the EUR market.
 - Take an offer to sell XMR on the EUR market.

-When the offer is confirmed Haveno will provide with the XMR Buyer with your SEPA details for you to complete the payment.
-They should send payment at their first opportunity and confirm they have done so in Haveno by clicking `Payment Sent`.
+Once your offer is confirmed, Haveno will provide the XMR buyer with your SEPA details for completing the payment.
+The buyer should send the payment promtly and confirm in Haveno by clicking `Payment Sent`.

-Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
-Once you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.
+Upon receiving the payment, confirm it in Haveno.
+After you've done this, the XMR buyer will receive their funds, and you will get your security deposit back.

 !!! warning
     XMR Sellers should expect to receive payment from the name shown in the XMR Buyer's Haveno account.
 Not all banks will show the IBAN and BIC number the payment came from but the name must match.